sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 You can also decide to override `SingleStagePipelineDefinition` in case you have a simpler pipeline with only a single stage.

+> **Note:** Sometimes you need to generate a large number of similar YAML files dynamically.
+In this case, please see [DefinitionCollections.md](https://github.com/sharpliner/sharpliner/blob/main/docs/AzureDevOps/DefinitionCollections.md).

-For full list of classes that you can override, see [PublicDefinitions.cs](https://github.com/sharpliner/sharpliner/blob/main/src/Sharpliner/AzureDevOps/PublicDefinitions.cs).
+For a full list of classes you can override, see [PublicDefinitions.cs](https://github.com/sharpliner/sharpliner/blob/main/src/Sharpliner/AzureDevOps/PublicDefinitions.cs).

 ## 3. Define the pipeline